Hinduism in Guyana: Geographical distribution of Hindus

-Tamil (Madrasi) Hindus forms the majority in East Berbice-Corentyne region.
+Tamil (Madrasi) Hindus forms the majority in East Berbice-Corentyne region and practice Caribbean Shaktism.

-Although 39.8% of the Guyana's population is East Indian, only 24.8% are Hindus.
-The remainder is mostly Muslim (6.8%) or Christian.
+According to the 2012 census, 39.8% of the Guyana's population is of East Indian origin and 24.8% are Hindus.
+The remainder is mostly Muslim (6.8%) or Christian (62.7%). according to new census The Hindu population in Guyana has been steadily increasing over the years.
+According to the 2012 Census, Hindus constitute approximately 24% of the total population, showing growth in both absolute numbers and as a percentage of the population.

 Public Holidays

 Holi-Phagwah and Deepavali are National Holidays in Guyana.